 Tip: Do not throw away old shells.
 They contain lots of minerals and crabs will gladly eat them after some time.

 Note: Like all invertebrates, Arrow crabs need calcium to mineralize (harden) the shell.
 Calcium is vital for good shell growth.
-I highly recommend reading my article “How to Supplement Shrimp and Snails with Calcium”.
+I highly recommend reading my articles “How to Supplement Shrimp and Snails with Calcium” and“Crabs and Molting Process”.

 Arrow Crab and Bristworms, Feather Dusters, Vermetids